-In 2018, the use of the Tourist Development Tax was expanded to include any related land acquisition, land improvement, design, and engineering costs required to bring public facilities into service.
+In 2018, the use of the Tourist Development Tax (TDT) was expanded to include any related land acquisition, land improvement, design, and engineering costs required to bring public facilities into service.
 This includes major capital improvements that have a life expectancy of five or more years.
+In 2021, legislation proposing adding resilience projects to the list of permissible TDT tax uses was proposed, but was not adopted.